馃嚘馃嚭 Aussies: Get Your E-3 Visa for $499 馃嚘馃嚭

 What if my company has never sponsored a visa before?

-The E-3 is an ideal first visa sponsorship because the employer's role is limited to the LCA, which is a straightforward form filed through the DOL's online system.
-You don't need a USCIS account, an employer identification number specific to immigration, or prior sponsorship experience.
-The LCA form itself can be completed in under an hour.
+The E-3 is an ideal first visa sponsorship.
+Your role is limited to the LCA, a straightforward form you file through the DOL's online system.
+You don't need a USCIS account, a special employer identification number, or prior sponsorship experience.

 About the Author